7 min read

 Sharding, a methodology by which databases divide its data into chunks, determines how the infrastructure will grow as more data is ingested.

-Choosing one that matches our growth plan and budget is critical.
+Choosing one that matches our growth plan and budget is critical, and this applies to any data science firm, regardless of size.

 Finally, these technologies each aggregate its data very differently.